GaloisInc/crucible/doc/java-llvm/java-llvm.md

 unint_cvc4 : [String] -> ProofScript SatResult
 unint_z3 : [String] -> ProofScript SatResult
 ~~~~

+The list of `String` arguments in these two cases indicates the names of
+the constants to leave folded, and therefore present as uninterpreted
+functions to the prover.
+To determine which folded constants appear in a
+goal, use the `print_goal_consts` function described below.

 Ultimately, we plan to implement a more generic tactic that leaves
 certain constants uninterpreted in whatever prover is ultimately used